nebtrx/nebtrx.github.io/_posts/2013-09-01-my-baby-steps-with-system-reflection-emit.md

 categories:
 - hacks
 tags:
-- C#
-- emit
+- .Net
 - IL
 - IL rewriting
-- reflection
+- Reflection Emit
 ---

 Just a couple of days ago I was implementing a Generic Repository Pattern with Unit of Work for Entity Framework(which I'll share with in a close future).
 It all went well until I ran into a little difficult.
 My Repository concrete class took an extra Type parameter to refer the DbContext.